-Refugees International noted many millions more have been displaced by natural disasters made worse by climate change, but said the Trump administration continued restricting life-saving humanitarian aid overseas, including aid to refugee women and girls.
+Refugees International noted many millions more have been displaced by natural disasters made worse by climate change.

 Trump’s chief architect of immigration policy, White House senior policy adviser Stephen Miller, told The Washington Post in an interview last month that his goal of reducing immigration is to radically transform American society.

-Miller has overhauled the U.S. Department of Homeland Security’s leadership affecting immigration policy and clamped down on immigrants considered poor or in need of public assistance in the name of protecting U.S. taxpayers.
+Miller overhauled the U.S. Department of Homeland Security’s leadership affecting immigration policy and clamped down on immigrants considered poor or in need of public assistance, in the name of protecting U.S. taxpayers.

 “Immigration is an issue that affects all others,” Miller was quoted as saying.
 “Immigration affects our health-care system.
 Immigration affects our education system.
 Immigration affects our public safety, it affects our national security, it affects our economy and our financial system.
 It touches upon everything, but the goal is to create an immigration system that enhances the vibrancy, the unity, the togetherness and the strength of our society.”

 — Refugees International (@RefugeesIntl) September 9, 2019